 You could even embed a QR code onto a presentation slide deck, in order to encourage greater engagement and audience participation during a live company presentation.
 Such is the flexibility of the QR code, that they allow you to collect feedback in real-time, as well as historically.

-To find out more about using a QR code to distribute your survey, why not take a look at our help page around this topic.
+To find out more about using this method to distribute your survey, why not take a look at our QR code help page.

 3) Keeping with email for official communications